Find Affordable College Courses

 Read More…

-You’ll join some of the best and brightest minds around you if you attend Durham Technical Community College.
-The school came in at #4 on this year’s Most Popular Online Child Development & Family Studies Schools in North Carolina list.
-Located in the large city of Durham, Durham Technical Community College is a public college with a small student population.
+You’ll be in good company if you decide to attend Durham Technical Community College.
+It ranked #4 on our 2023 Most Popular Online Child Development & Family Studies Schools in North Carolina list.
+Located in the city of Durham, Durham Technical Community College is a public school with a small student population.

-With a ranking of #6, Appalachian State University did quite well on this year’s best schools for human development and family studies students.
-Located in the distant town of Boone, Appalachian State is a public school with a very large student population.
+Appalachian State University came in at #6 in this year’s edition of the Most Popular Online Child Development & Family Studies Schools in North Carolina ranking.
+Located in the distant town of Boone, Appalachian State is a public college with a fairly large student population.

 The average amount in student loans that human development majors at Appalachian State take out is $18,229.